akhilsb/Velox-MPC/README.md

 <img src="images/velox_logo.png" width="400"/>

-This repository implements anonymous broadcast using Velox, an asynchronous MPC protocol.
+This repository implements anonymous broadcast using Velox, an asynchronous MPC protocol accepted for publication in ACM CCS 2025.
 This code has been written as a research prototype and has not been vetted for security.
 Therefore, this repository can contain serious security vulnerabilities.
 Please use at your own risk.

 # Quick Start
 We describe the steps to run this artifact.